 The River Dove is renowned for its trout fishing, and was immortalised in the book The Compleat Angler, written in 1653 by Izaak Walton and Charles Cotton, who lived nearby.
 For much of its course the River Dove has one bank in Derbyshire and one in Staffordshire, forming the border between the two counties.

 Along The Way

 The limestone rock that forms Dovedale and the surrounding valleys is made up of the fossilised remains of marine life that lived during the Carboniferous period, 350 million years ago, when this area was underneath a shallow tropical sea.
-As you walk through Dovedale, keep your eyes peeled for fossils in the surface of the rocks, including those that make up the stepping stones and the steps that lead up to Lover’s Leap.
+As you walk through the dale, keep your eyes peeled for fossils in the surface of the rocks, including those that make up the Dovedale stepping stones and the steps that lead up to Lover’s Leap.

 course of the River Dove further along the valley, visitors can see the